emacsmirror/csv2ledger/README.md

 There is also the command `c2l-csv-entry-as-kill`: this converts the single entry that point is on and places the result in the kill ring.
 It also displays the entry in the echo area so you can see what it is doing.
 This is an easy way of testing if your conversion settings are correct.

-`csv2ledger` expects that `csv-mode` is used as the major mode for the buffer visiting your CSV file, and `parse-csv` to parse the contents of the CSV file.
-This means it is able to automatically handle CSV files that use a semicolon as separator instead of a comma, and also TSV files, which use the TAB character as separator.
-In addition, `csv2ledger` tries to determine if the first line of the CSV file is a header line or not, by looking at the `amount`, `debit` and `credit` fields and seeing if any of their values look like an amount.
+`csv2ledger` expects that `csv-mode` is used as the major mode for the buffer visiting your CSV file.
+One advantage of this is that it is possible to handle CSV files that use a semicolon as separator instead of a comma, and also TSV files, which use the TAB character as separator.
+You should not need to change anything if the CSV files provided by your bank use such an alternative format.

+Additionally, `csv2ledger` tries to determine if the first line of the CSV file is a header line or not, by looking at the `amount`, `debit` and `credit` fields and seeing if any of their values look like an amount.
 If that is not the case, it is assumed that the first line is a header line and it is skipped in the conversion.

 You should make sure, however, that all the data in the file is CSV data.
 Some banks place some additional information at the top of the file (such as account number, total balance, etc.) that is not part of the CSV data.
 If this is the case, `csv-mode` may have trouble determining the separator, so it is usually best to remove this data and reread the file.
 Alternatively, do `M-x csv-set-separator` to set the correct separator and then use `c2l-convert-region` for the data that you want to convert.